ShibamChk/shibamchk.github.io/_pages/about.md

 🤖 Currently, I am actively engaged in writing a research paper, aiming to contribute impactful knowledge to the field.
 With a keen interest in cutting-edge AI advancements, I continuously explore new techniques and methodologies to develop intelligent solutions.
 To build a successful researcher portfolio working on the modern fields of Computer Science.

+🟢 **Research Papers**:

+👉 *Conference Paper*:

+  I. 1 Conference paper is ACCEPTED in the 8th International Conference on Recent Trends in Image
+     Processing & Pattern Recognition (RTIP2R), Morocco.

 🟢 **Some projects of mine to mention**:

 👉 *WebDev Project*: